Your insider guide to Launceston CBD

 Beyond the CBD: Evandale

-Located just a 20-minute drive from the Launceston CBD, Evandale is a carefully preserved historic village that is now home to a collection of cool galleries and cafés.
-The Handmark Gallery opens in new window showcases some of Tasmania’s hippest artists, the Ingleside Bakery Café opens in new window offers a delicious ploughman’s lunch celebrating local produce and the Tasmanian Gourmet Sauce Company opens in new window is great for a delicious lesson in condiment-making… and topiary!
+Located just a 20-minute drive from the Launceston CBD, Evandale is a carefully preserved historic village that is now home to a collection of galleries and cafés.
+Handmark showcases some of Tasmania’s hippest artists, the Ingleside Bakery Café offers a delicious ploughman’s lunch celebrating local produce, and the Tasmanian Gourmet Sauce Company is great for a delicious lesson in condiment-making… and topiary!